 I told him that his English would sound more clear and natural if he dropped the sound of the letter T in those words.

-Here are some examples of words in which many Americans drop the /t/ sound.
+Here three examples of words in which many Americans drop the /t/ sound.

 1. winter = winner -It’s too cold here in the winner!